🌐

 Plain Host matches hostnames that contain no dots, e.g. http://intranet/

-Select to include or exclude URL that matches the pattern
+Select to include or exclude URLs that match the pattern

 Type